Skip to main content

 • Patient volume indicators - Practice size, number of providers, location count

-• Insurance acceptance - Practices that accept insurance for weight loss vs. cash-pay only have very different patient profiles and prescribing patterns
+• Insurance acceptance - Practices that accept insurance for weight loss vs. Cash-pay only have very different patient profiles and prescribing patterns

-• Ownership structure - Independent physician-owned vs. PE-backed vs. telehealth platform
+• Ownership structure - Independent physician-owned vs. PE-backed vs. Telehealth platform

 The Telehealth Data Gap